 - Recent illness

-- Chronic health conditions, such as HIV infection or AIDS
+- Long term health problems, such as HIV infection or AIDS

-Over the counter pain medicine—nonsteroidal anti-inflammatory drugs (NSAIDs) may help with discomfort
+- Over the counter pain medicine—to ease discomfort

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.

 Copyright © EBSCO Information Services

 American Academy of Otolaryngology—Head and Neck Surgery http://www.entnet.org